IS A BUDDHIST AUTHOR, TEACHER, PERPETUAL STUDENT AND CONTEMPORARY VOICE FOR BUDDHA'S WISDOM

 In this two-day gathering, Elizabeth will guide participants through an investigation of what it means to be a student, and how a student’s eagerness to learn and evolve can be fulfilled by having a healthy and realistic relationship with a qualified teacher, sangha, and the teachings themselves.

 Enjoy this rare glimpse of a writer's creative space.
-In anticipation of the release of her new book, The Logic of Faith, Elizabeth shares few thoughts about her writing process and invites us into her "office".
+In her new book, The Logic of Faith, Elizabeth shares few thoughts about her writing process and invites us into her "office."

 — Thupten Jinpa, principle translator for HH Dalai Lama, author of A Fearless Heart: How the Courage to Be Compassionate Can Transform Our Lives